bkeevil/mqtt/README.md

 ## Project Status
  * Currently all parts of the component set and application are coded and working but require further testing and verification.
  * There are FPDocs available in the Docs directory but they are a bit behind the code.
-This needs to be converted into a wiki or something

 ## Installation